COUNTRY BREAD

 Gluten Development

 This dough does not include any sort of enrichments, and so the gluten is easily developed by hand.
 Here, I use a series of intervaled folds to gently work the gluten, creating a tall, round loaf that can hold in air bubbles beautifully.
+For all the ways you can develop gluten in your sourdough bread, check out the video below.
+Or, to learn more about gluten development and why it is so important in your sourdough bread, read more here.

 Bulk Fermentation